open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.49.0

+- Issue 413: Table drop order has been reordered and all queries now cascade

 ## Changes in 2.48.0
 - Issue 410: Changed org maxNodes limit warning message
 - Issues 408: Removed duplicates from messages.txt